 In this section, we will talk about other attractions that we didn’t make the cut in our Kyoto 1 day itinerary.

 One of the most impressive Zen Buddhist temples in Kyoto.
 Its top two floors are completely covered in gold, showing the luxury Kitayama culture during the Yoshimitsu reign.

 The 1 day itinerary in Kyoto doesn’t include Kinkakuji simply because it is too far and only accessible with the rather inconvenient buses.
 Probably the best UNESCO World Heritage Site in Kyoto, you should visit it if you have 2 days in Kyoto.
 If you must see this on your Kyoto trip, swap it out for one of the other attractions.

 Ginkakuji is a Zen Buddhist temple built a few decades after Kinkakuji (Golden Pavilion).
 Unlike the Golden Pavilion that is partially covered with gold, the Silver Pavilion is not covered in silver.
 However, the Silver Pavilion is not as crowded as the Golden Pavilion and is a perfect place to feel zen and tranquil.

 A path right outside of Ginkakuji, you can easily pair this attraction with a visit to Ginkakuji.
-The Philosopher’s Path is one of the best streets for cherry blossoms in Kyoto but it is rather unimpressive during other seasons.
+The Philosopher’s Path is one of the best streets for cherry blossoms in Kyoto but it is rather unimpressive during the other seasons.